Axway/amplify-central/content/en/docs/manage_marketplace/marketplace_homepage.md

     * **Stretch** - expands or shrinks both dimensions to fill the area.
 * **Background Position** - the starting position of the background image.

-To remove the background image, click **Remove** to revert to the Amplify default values.
+In the Configure pop out, click **Remove** to remove the background image.

 ## Customize the featured content